esp-rs/esp-wifi-sys/README.md

 On ESP32-C3 / ESP32-S3 when using Serial-JTAG you have to activate the feature `phy_enable_usb`.

 Don't use this feature if your are _not_ using Serial-JTAG since it might reduce WiFi performance.

+## Running examples on ESP32-C2

+To run the examples on ESP32-C2 you need to modify Cargo-toml, section `target.riscv32imc-unknown-none-elf.dev-dependencies`

 ## What works?